 Good quality Ziploc bags are great for keeping your toiletries from spilling all over your bag and keeping small items separately.

 The airlines have strict policies when it comes to liquids and you will be able to buy most of your requirements on arrival.

-A small tube of toothpaste (under 100ml), some face wash (50ml) and a disposable toothbrush also come in handy.
+A small tube of toothpaste (under 100 ml), some face wash (50 ml) and a disposable toothbrush also come in handy.

 Other essentials include sanitizing hand wipes, a small medical kit containing painkillers, plasters and burn medication, and a compact sewing kit.